Linaro/Connect/_posts/bkk19/sessions/2019-02-08-vms-in-a-container-centric-world.md

   end_time: '2019-04-05 08:55:00'
   start_time: '2019-04-05 08:30:00'
 session_speakers:
-- speaker_bio: Alex started learning to program in the 80s in an era of classic home computers that allowed you to get down and dirty at the system level.
-After graduating with a degree in Chemistry he's worked on a variety of projects including Fruit Machines, Line Cards, CCTV recorders and point-to-multipoint wireless microwave systems.
+- speaker_bio: '> Alex started learning to program in the 80s in an era of classic home computers that allowed you to get down and dirty at the system level.
+After graduating with a degree in Chemistry hes worked on a variety of projects including Fruit Machines, Line Cards, CCTV recorders and point-to-multipoint wireless microwave systems.
 Since the turn of the century his primary focus has been working with FLOSS platforms, especially Linux.
 An alumni of Transitive he has a broad experience of cross-platform virtualization as well as a strong background in telecommunications and networking.
-A keen Emacs user he will happily answer questions and proselytise for the One True Editor (tm).
+A keen Emacs user he will happily answer questions and proselytise for the One True Editor (tm).'
   speaker_company: Linaro
-  speaker_image: /assets/images/speakers/bkk19/AlexBennée.jpg
+  speaker_image: /assets/images/speakers/bkk19/alex-bennee.jpg
   speaker_location: United Kingdom
   speaker_name: Alex Bennée
   speaker_position: Senior Software Engineer